Stevie Wonder: 1990s: Jungle Fever and 1996 Olympics

 Wonder continued to release new material, but at a slower pace.
+In 1990, he participated in Whitney Houston's album I'm Your Baby Tonight, contributing the duet "We Didn't Know", which reached the top 20 of the Billboard R&B chart.
 He recorded a soundtrack album for Spike Lee's film Jungle Fever in 1991.
 From this album, singles and videos were released for "Gotta Have You", "Fun Day" (remix only), "These Three Words" and "Jungle Fever".
-The B-side to the "Gotta Have You" single was "Feeding Off The Love of the Land", which was played during the end credits of the movie Jungle Fever but was not included on the soundtrack.
-A piano and vocal version of "Feeding Off The Love of the Land" was also released on the Nobody's Child: Romanian Angel Appeal compilation.
+The B-side to the "Gotta Have You" single was "Feeding Off the Love of the Land", which was played during the end credits of the movie Jungle Fever but was not included on the soundtrack.
+A piano and vocal version of "Feeding Off the Love of the Land" was also released on the Nobody's Child: Romanian Angel Appeal compilation.
 Conversation Peace and the live album Natural Wonder were released in the 1990s.

 In 1992, Wonder went to perform at Panafest, a new international festival of music held biennially in Ghana; it was during this trip that he composed many of the songs featured on Conversation Peace, and he would describe in a 1995 interview the powerful impact his visit to that country had: "I'd only been there for 18 hours when I decided I'd eventually move there permanently."
-In 1994, as co-chair of Panafest that year, he headlined a concert at the National Theatre in Accra, capital city of Ghana.
+In 1994, as co-chair of Panafest that year, he headlined a concert at the National Theatre in Accra, Ghana's capital city.

 Among his other activities, Wonder played harmonica on the track "Deuce" (sung by Lenny Kravitz) for the 1994 tribute album Kiss My Ass: Classic Kiss Regrooved; sang at the 1996 Summer Olympics closing ceremony; collaborated in 1997 with Babyface on "How Come, How Long", a song about domestic violence that was nominated for a Grammy Award; and played harmonica on Sting's 1999 "Brand New Day".
 In early 1999, Wonder performed in the Super Bowl XXXIII halftime show.

 In May 1999, Rutgers University presented Wonder with an honorary doctorate degree in fine arts.
 In December 1999, Wonder announced that he was interested in pursuing an intraocular retinal prosthesis to partially restore his sight.